 About 0.25 miles on the trail, you will find a series of three small waterfalls nearby.
 It is nearly impossible to see all three at once due to shrubs.

-Although not significant, Dutchman Falls is pretty.
+Although a small waterfall, Dutchman Falls is pretty.
 The waterfall sounds more like a babbling brook transitioning to rushing water.
 It brings a soothing sense of calm.

 4. Wiesendanger Falls

-Continue along the path another 0.25-mile from Dutchman Falls.
-Note that the trail is rugged with many protruding rocks.
+Continue along the path another 0.25 miles from Dutchman Falls.
+Note that the trail is rugged, with many protruding rocks.
 It is also steep in some sections.
 Take it slow and be aware of your surroundings.

 You will walk under a basalt rock overhang called Dutchman’s Tunnel.
 On the tunnel wall, you will find a plaque for Wiesendanger Falls.
 You are nearly there.

 Wiesendanger Falls is a 50-foot waterfall.
 Beyond Dutchman’s Tunnel, the real beauty is getting such a close view.
 Plus, you are not surrounded by tourists jockeying to get the perfect picture.